ztz2/react-native-barcode-scanners/README.md

     <key>NSPhotoLibraryAddUsageDescription</key>
     <string>$(PRODUCT_NAME) would like to save photos to your photo gallery</string>
 ```
-More about the configuration of react-native-camera [here](https://github.com/react-native-community/react-native-camera)
+More about the configuration of react-native-camera [click me](https://github.com/react-native-community/react-native-camera)

 ##### step3. react-native-image-picker
 1.In the XCode's "Project navigator", right click on your project's Libraries folder ➜ Add Files to <...>